Sadongrohiik/obsidian-notes/Private/Music/Songs and Albums/Deuspora/Gods don't play dice, they play geometry/Disciples of the Machine.md

 Streams of light of all that could be washing away Insincerity
 Save us from the circuits of life
-Let us break; of this endless loop
+Let us break; this endless blight